ljleb/sd-mecha/docs/1-merge-methods/0-listing/README.md

 # Recipes listing

-Here is a comprehensive list of built-in recipes and a description of what they do.
+Here is a comprehensive list of built-in merge methods and a description of what they do.

 ### `sd_mecha.weighted_sum(a, b, *, alpha: float = 0.5)`